Congregational Projects

 Misean Cara is an international and Irish based missionary movement working with marginalised and vulnerable communities in developing countries.
 In realising the human rights of each person Misean Cara’s partners deliver services in the areas of education, health, livelihoods and income generation as well as advocacy, networking and community development.

 A holistic approach to eliminating poverty works through the implementation of locally appropriate programmes and projects that target the root causes of social inequalities.
-This work is undertaken in partnership with local communities and local, national and international agencies
+This work is undertaken in partnership with local communities and local, national and international agencies.

-The Strategic Plan 2017-2021 sets out five key objectives:
+The Strategic Plan 2023 – 2026 sets out three key objectives:

 http://pacificclimatewatch.com.au/wp/